 People often ask me what accommodations I recommend in Thailand, here are my recommandations in Hua Hin.

-Hua Hin is famous for its yellow and red wooden train station, one of the oldest in Thailand (the oldest is in Kantang in Trang province) but it was recently replaced by a brand new, more modern and less charming station, a little further.
-Recent railway network improvements have made the train journey to Hua Hin faster (online reservation HERE).
-There are around a dozen trains per day which serve the city and which are more or less fast and therefore have more or less expensive seats.
-From Bangkok, some trains leave from Krung Thep Aphiwat station, others from Bangkok's old central station, Hua Lamphong station.
+Hua Hin is famous for its yellow and red wooden train station, one of the oldest in Thailand (the oldest is in Kantang in Trang province), but it has recently been replaced by a newer, more modern, and less charming station a little further away.
+Recent improvements to the network have made the train journey to Hua Hin faster (book online HERE).
+There are about a dozen trains a day that serve the city, varying in speed and ticket price.
+Some depart from Krung Thep Aphiwat Station, while others leave from Bangkok's old central station, Hua Lamphong.
 However, buses and minivans are faster.
-Public or VIP buses depart regularly from Bangkok from the South Terminal (Sai Tai Mai).
-There are also minivans which offer this route from the Chatuchak Minibus Station opposite the Mo Chit terminal (online reservation here at the bottom of the page).
-Also practical, the VIP bus line connecting Suvarnabhumi airport (timetables and reservations HERE) or Nakhon Ratchasima in Hua Hin.
-Note that from May 4, 2024, a direct daily flight from Chiang Mai should also be set up by Air Asia.
+Public or VIP buses depart regularly from Bangkok's South Terminal (Sai Tai Mai).
+Minivans also operate this route from Chatuchak Minibus Station, opposite Mo Chit Terminal (book online here at the bottom of the page) or Ekkamai Terminal.
+Another convenient option is the VIP bus service connecting Suvarnabhumi Airport (timetables and reservations HERE) or, since March 2025, Don Muang Airport to Hua Hin, as well as Nakhon Ratchasima buses to Hua Hin.
+Additionally, Air Asia now operates direct flights from Chiang Mai.

 Generally you can go from your hotel or guesthouse to the nearest beach by walking.
 But you will need transport to go to Hua Hin night or floating markets or Wat Huay Mongkhon or Khao Takiab or the bus terminal.
 White songthaews go to the two floating markets and Wat Huay Mongkhon, green songthaews go to Khao Takiab, both pass the largest night market and Hua Hin Market Village shopping mall.
 Recently another songthaew service appeared and tours around the city.